duynguyen-ori75/splaytree/README.md

 (refer to [app/example.c](app/example.c))

-Below example describes how to use the splay tree as an ordered set of int
+The below example describes how to use the splay tree as an ordered set of int

 ```C
 struct set_node {